garciaguevara/covida/README.md

 # covida19
-Mobility data visualization and preparation for spatio-temporal epidmiological modeling in Mexico.
+Mobility data visualization and preparation for spatio-temporal epidemiological modeling in Mexico.

 - Visualization of facebook mobility matrices, with a level 3 granularity municipalities, in QGIs.